Middle Bass Island Meeting Takes Place

-After lunch at the General Store, attendees assembled in the Middle Bass Island Town Hall for a presentation of the history of Middle Bass Island, presented by organizer and Middle Bass Island historian Mike Gora.
-Part of that presentation was a video created by Gordy Barr featuring current residents speaking about their experiences on the island and how they came to love calling it home, either as a permanent resident or a summer visitor.
+After lunch at the General Store, attendees assembled in the Middle Bass Island Town Hall for a presentation of the history of Middle Bass Island, presented by the organizer and Middle Bass Island historian Mike Gora.
+Part of that presentation was a video created by Gordy Barr featuring current residents speaking about their experiences on the island and how they came to love calling it home, either as permanent residents or summer visitors.